Z3TA/webide/README.txt

 Navigate to the folder this file is located in via the terminal: cd path\to\jzedit Then install the dependencies by typing "npm install" and hit enter in the terminal.
-After nodejs and all dependencies are installed, type this in the terminal: node server/server.js --port=8080 --user=admin --pw=admin
+After nodejs and all dependencies are installed, type this in the terminal: node server/server.js --port=8080 --user=admin --pw=admin -nochroot

 Then navigate to this address in your favorite web browser: http://127.0.0.1:8080/